KxSystems/docs/docs/ml/automl/userguide/proc.md

 #### FRESH

 The FRESH (FeatuRe Extraction and Scalable Hypothesis testing) algorithm is used specifically for time-series datasets.
 The data passed to FRESH should contain an identifying (ID) column, which groups the time-series into subsets from which features can be extracted.
 Note that each subset will have an associated target.
-The feature extraction functions applied within the FRESH procedure are defined within the [ML-Toolkit documentation](https://code.kx.com/v2/ml/toolkit/fresh/).
+The feature extraction functions applied within the FRESH procedure are defined within the [ML-Toolkit documentation](https://code.kx.com/v2/ml/toolkit/fresh/) a full explanation of this algorithm is also provided there.

-The below example shows the application of FRESH to a time-series dataset with a date-time column and 4 features.
+The below example shows the application of FRESH to a time-series dataset with a date-time ID column and 4 columns from which we derive features.

 ```q
 q)5#tb:([]d:100?2001.01.01+til 5;100?1.;100?1.;100?100;100?10)